-Where anti-social, disruptive or aggressive behaviour is frequent, consequences alone are ineffective.
+Where anti-social, disruptive or harmfulbehaviour is frequent, consequences alone are ineffective.
 In such cases careful evaluation of the curriculum on offer, classroom organisation and management, and whole school procedures should take place to eliminate these as contributory factors.

-Following this, in consultation with the inclusion team, head teacher, Special Educational Needs Co-coordinator (SENDCO) and family of the child, the class teacher should write an Inclusion Plan (IP).
-These plans recognise the difficulty the child is having adhering to the schools behaviour policy and that their behaviour cannot be modified successfully using the 3 behaviour stages system.
-The plan will identify triggers, set out clear achievable targets; how the school and home will support the child to achieve behavioural success and when the plan should be reviewed.
-Additional specialist help and advice from the Educational Psychologist or Child Guidance Service may be necessary.
-This possibility should be discussed with the head teacher and SENDCo.
+Following this, in consultation with the inclusion manager, head teacher, Special Educational Needs Cocoordinator (SENDCO) and family of the child, the class teacher should write an Inclusion Plan (IP).
+These plans recognise the difficulty the child is having, adhering to the schools behaviour policy and that their behaviour cannot be modified successfully using the 3 behaviourstage system.
+The plan will identify triggers, set outclear achievable targets; how the school and home will support the child to achieve behavioural success and when the plan should be reviewed.
+Additional specialist help and advice from the Educational Psychologist or LA Inclusion Team may be necessary.
+This possibility should be discussed with the Head Teacher and SENDCo.
 It must be shared and applied consistently, be written with very specific details including inevitable responses.